virtual-labs/exp-assembling-of-software-based-components-of-drone-iitd/experiment/theory.md

 <br>
 <img src="images/th3.jpg" style="height: 300px;">
 <br>

+#### Roles of a Flight Controller (FC) in a Drone

+- **Sensor Data Processing** – Collects and processes data from accelerometers, gyroscopes, barometers, and GPS for stable flight.
+- **Stability and Balance Control** – Adjusts motor speeds to maintain level flight and counteract external forces like wind.
+- **Flight Mode Management** – Supports different flight modes such as manual, altitude hold, GPS-assisted, and autonomous modes.
+- **Motor and ESC Control** – Sends precise signals to ESCs, which regulate motor speed for smooth maneuvering.
+- **Navigation and Positioning** – Works with GPS and other sensors to enable autonomous navigation and waypoint missions.
+- **Failsafe Functions** – Activates Return-to-Home (RTH) and emergency landing features in case of signal loss or low battery.
+- **Communication with Remote Controller** – Receives pilot commands and translates them into drone movements.
+- **Telemetry and Data Logging** – Records flight data, battery status, and sensor readings for monitoring and analysis.
+- **Obstacle Avoidance** – In advanced drones, integrates with sensors to detect and avoid obstacles.
+- **Payload Management** – Helps control attached devices like cameras, gimbals, or delivery payloads.

 Builders tip : If you are using an FC with an integrated PDB then all 4 wires going to the ESC input will come from the FC.
 4-in-1 ESC’s are becoming popular as they can shave a few grams off your AUW (All Up Weight or takeoff weight inc. Battery and other peripherals).
 A 4-in-1 ESC can connect to the FC in different ways, and they are not universal – Unless you know exactly what you are getting, I advise you purchase a 4-in-1 ESC as a stack combined with the FC such as the Holybro Kakute FC and tekkoS 4-in-1 ESC.